-- Make pilaf - Double portions if making tomorrow night's dinner.
-Chop cauliflower stems and florets and pulse in food processor until you get rice sized bits.
-Heat a >3 quart (2.84 liters) Dutch oven over medium-high heat.
-Add ghee and then diced onions to melted ghee with a dash of salt.
+- Pilaf - Double portions if making tomorrow night's dinner.
+If using white rice, rinse until clear.
+Heat a >3 quart Dutch oven over medium-high heat.
+Add butter and then diced onions to melted butter with a dash of salt.
 Saute until softened and translucent, ~3 minutes.
-Add in cauliflower bits with chicken stock.
-Bring to a boil and then simmer uncovered until all liquid has been absorbed, ~10 minutes.
+Add in rice with chicken stock.
+Bring to a boil and then simmer until all liquid has been absorbed (~25 minutes for white rice, ~50 minutes for brown).
 (Can be done up to 5 days ahead)

 - Fish - Rinse and dry with paper towels.

 - Dredging stations – Mix together almond flour and some salt & pepper in one bowl / pan.
 Whisk together egg and water in second bowl / pan.
-Mix together almonds with maple syrup and a dash of salt in a third bowl / pan.
+Mix together almonds with brown sugar and a dash of salt in a third bowl / pan.

 - Preheat oven to 425F (218C) degrees.
 Line a sheet pan with foil.
 If it's too hot to turn on the oven, skip next step.

-- Melt ghee by microwaving for 30 seconds.
+- Melt butter by microwaving for 30 seconds.

-- Dip fish into the flour mixture, then egg wash, then into the almond crumbs.
-Place onto sheet pan and brush on both sides with melted ghee
+Dip fish into the flour mixture, then egg wash, then into the almond crumbs.
+Place onto sheet pan and brush on both sides with melted butter

 - Bake for 12 to 15 minutes until almonds are golden brown.
-Again, if it's too hot to turn on the oven, melt the ghee in a saute pan over medium-high heat.
+Again, if it's too hot to turn on the oven, melt the butter in a saute pan over medium-high heat.
 Pan fry fish for 4 minutes on each side until golden brown.
-You may have to do this in shifts, and you may need to add more ghee between shifts.
+You may have to do this in shifts, and you may need to add more butter between shifts.

 - Trim green beans if necessary (this is a great kids activity - give them a pair of scissors if they're not ready for a knife).
 Combine with 1 tbs.
 (2.5 ml) of water in a microwave safe bowl.
 Cover with a damp paper towel and microwave for 1 1/2 to 3 minutes depending on the thickness.

-- Toss green beans with ghee and a squeeze of lemon juice.
+- Toss green beans with butter and a squeeze of lemon juice.
 Season to taste with salt.